shashuat/deception-detection/README.md

 Training completed.
 Best Results (Epoch 16) - Acc: 0.61671, F1: 0.64545, AUC: 0.61417

-the initial epoch precision recall values might be NaN, hence a warning is to be expected
+The initial epoch precision recall values might be NaN, hence a warning is to be expected

-## Training FLOPS
-gpu usage: python - 22990MiB !!!
-22GB damn <--- not surprising i think => batches == parallelization (use moge GPU, reduce batch size if out of CUDA memory) /!\ Initial model already do parallelization so can be expensive (but faster)

-## TODO
-shashwat:
-will implement wandb for train run loggin
-+ advancement in architecture backbones

-enzo:
-will implement different multimodal approach
-- Start by creating wav to text
-- make the code architecture more dynamic / light (will try)
-- Create a way to add our own sample from video handmade (web interface to do it ?) --> check how to link web from polytechnics computers to our

-both: posters !!!